pcubillos/bibmanager/docs/bibtex.rst

 **Options**

 | **bibfile**
-|          Path to an existing bibfile.
+|          Path to an existing BibTeX file.
 |
 | **-h, -\\-help**
 |          Show this help message and exit.